Aaron Opoku: Career

 Opoku made his professional debut for Hansa Rostock in the 3.
 Liga on 20 July 2019, starting in the home match against Viktoria Köln.
 He scored with a backheel in the 19th minute to put Rostock 3–0 ahead, before being substituted out in the 67th minute for Marco Königs, with the match finishing as a 3–3 draw.

 He was loaned to Jahn Regensburg for the 2020–21 season.

 On 31 August 2022, Opoku signed with 1.
 FC Kaiserslautern.

+In August 2025, the player moved to Central Anatolian side Kayserispor, signing a two year contract.

 Personal life

 Opoku was born in Hamburg, Germany and is of Ghanaian descent.